 Pricewaterhouse Coopers (2021) summarize the impact of the O&G industry on the U.S. economy.
-They find the industry contributes \$1.7 trillion in value added, equating to nearly 8 percent of U.S. GDP (p.
-8).
-State-level, they calculate the percentage of state GDP that comes from O&G for NM and TX at 17.9 and 22.3 percent, respectively (p.
-17).
-In 2021, the New Mexico Oil and Gas Association estimated the industry contributed \$2.96 billion annually to the NM budget, or 35 percent (NMOGA, 2021, p.
-4).
-While in Texas the Perryman Group found the industry contributed \$163.8 billion in gross product (10 percent of TX economy in 2020) (p. iii).
+They find the industry contributes \$1.7 trillion in value added, equating to nearly 8% of U.S. GDP.
+State level, the Bureau of Economic Analysis finds the contribution from O&G to NM and TX's 2022 state GDP at 11.1 and 10.8%, respectively (Bureau of Economic Analysis, 2023).
+In 2021, the New Mexico Oil and Gas Association estimated the industry contributed \$2.96 billion annually to the NM budget, or 35% (NMOGA, 2021).
+While in Texas the Perryman Group found the industry contributed \$163.8 billion in gross product (10% of the TX economy in 2020).

-Employment in O&G in New Mexico boom is highly susceptible to price fluctuations of O&G (Moskowitz, 2022).
+Employment in O&G in the New Mexico boom is highly susceptible to price fluctuations of O&G (Moskowitz, 2022).
 NAICS 21 is the code used by the U.S. Bureau of Labor Statistics (U.S. BLS) to capture employees in the mining, quarrying, and oil and gas extraction sector (U.S. BLS, 2023).
-Moskowitz (2022) found that from 2014-2016 when oil prices dropped from over \$100 per barrel to \$40 per barrel employment in NAICS 21 dropped from roughly 27,000 to 19,000 in NM (p.
-11).
-In 2015 Texas saw O&G jobs decrease 20 percent compared to 2014 numbers (Phillips, 2016).
-By 2019, the American Petroleum Institute estimated NM's share of direct and indirect employment from O&G to be 10.2 percent of state employment while in Texas the value is 13.9 percent (PricewaterhouseCoopers, 2021, p.
-15).
+Moskowitz (2022) found that from 2014-2016 when oil prices dropped from over \$100 per barrel to \$40 per barrel, employment in NAICS 21 dropped from roughly 27,000 to 19,000 in NM.
+In 2015, Texas saw O&G jobs decrease 20% compared to 2014 numbers (Phillips, 2016).
+By 2019, the American Petroleum Institute estimated NM's share of direct and indirect employment from O&G to be 10.2% of state employment while in Texas the value is 13.9% (PricewaterhouseCoopers, 2021).

 Wang (2020) assesses the employment and income effects of O&G within the Permian.
 Their models use 67 counties with those outside the Permian all bordering the basin.
-For employment levels their models show for every 1 million barrels of oil (bbl) there are 113-131 direct jobs and 54-70 indirect jobs (p.
-7).
-For income effects their specifications estimate that for every 1 million bbls there are \$462-\$504/job of direct impacts and \$284-\$331/job of indirect impacts.
+For employment levels their models show for every 1 million bbl there are 113-131 direct jobs and 54-70 indirect jobs.
+For income effects, their specifications estimate that for every 1 million bbls there are \$462-\$504/job of direct impacts and \$284-\$331/job of indirect impacts.

 In addition to the positive impacts, some studies have found the economic boom is not sustainable long term or comes with a variety of external costs.
-Haggerty et al. (2014) find over a 30-year period in six western states (including NM) that the counties that participated the most in the 1980 conventional O&G boom had decreasing per capita income when they had a higher-than-average share of their income from O&G. They also found crime rates increased as specialization in O&G increases and the percentage of the population with a college degree decreased (Haggerty et al., 2014).
+Haggerty et al. (2014) find over a 30-year period in six western states (including NM) that the counties that participated the most in the 1980 conventional O&G boom had decreasing per capita income when they had a higher-than-average share of their income from O&G, after adjusting all dollar amounts to 2012.
+They also found crime rates increased and the percentage of the population with a college degree decreased as specialization in O&G increased (Haggerty et al., 2014).
 Collins (2021) found traffic fatalities in the Delaware Basin were more than double the statewide average per 100,000 people through 2019.
 However, Sarkar (2023) has mixed results finding no effect of well completion on accidents in the Permian Basin but well spudding increases accidents potentially due to different vehicles being required at different stages.7 Traffic infrastructure deteriorates more quickly during a boom than it otherwise would under normal conditions, as roads and bridges are put under unplanned strains (Klasic et al., 2022), thus raising public infrastructure costs.